CaptainCrowbar/unicorn-lib/unicorn/utf.md

 The `err_throw` option causes any input encoding error to throw an `EncodingError` exception.

+Behaviour is unspecified if more than one of these flags is combined.

 If ignoring errors sounds like an unsafe choice for the default action, remember that the Unicorn library is designed with the intention that text